talbenha/deep-learning-book/README.md

-# Ongoing Book: Signal Processing and Machine Learning
+# (Ongoing Book) Deep Learning: From Zero to Hero

-This repository contains an ongoing book that explores the connection between signal processing and machine learning, with a particular emphasis on machine and deep learning techniques.
-The book aims to provide a comprehensive understanding of the fundamental concepts and practical applications in these domains, highlighting their interconnectedness and synergy.
+This repository contains an ongoing book with an emphasis on machine and deep learning techniques.
+The book aims to provide a comprehensive understanding of the fundamental concepts and practical applications in these domains.

 ## Contents